About the Filmmaker’s Foundation Certificate

 - The Stages Of Editing.
 Working with an Editor v.
 Doing It Yourself

 - Basic workflows and tools for Post Production of picture and sound

 Week 5: Breaking Into The Film Industry

-If you really want to work in the film industry as a writer, director or producer, your chances of success will succeed if you make a plan of attack.
+If you really want to work in the film industry as a writer, director or producer, then your chances of success will be stronger if you make a plan of attack.

 - Creating a showreel

 - How to break in as a writer, director or producer

 - Getting jobs on film crews: sound, camera, art department, post-production etc.

 * Take this class on it’s own – book online here

 On completion of the Filmmaker’s Foundation Certificate, students will have acquired the skills, knowledge and confidence to undertake their first short or feature film, or find work on a film set.